betacraftuk/legacyfix/README.md

 - [x] ModLoader support for Java 9 and later

 ## Usage
-Use the [BetaCraft v2 Launcher](https://github.com/betacraftuk/betacraft-launcher/tree/v2) which includes LF by default,<br>
+Use the [Betacraft v2 Launcher](https://github.com/betacraftuk/betacraft-launcher/tree/v2) which includes LF by default,<br>
 or apply the javaagent in the launcher of your choice:
 - [Tutorial for Prism Launcher](Prism%20Launcher.md)
 - [Tutorial for MultiMC](MultiMC.md)